Submitted by Taps Coogan on the 14th of March 2019 to The Sounding Line.

 Given the closeness of the ‘No Deal’ Brexit vote, it is worth at least considering the possibility that the vote to extend the Article 50 deadline fails.
 While probably unlikely, if the extension fails, ‘No Deal’ Brexit on March 29th remains the default outcome despite Parliament’s vote against it.
 The pressure of No-Deal Brexit is the only thing that might bring the EU back to the negotiating table on the Irish Backstop and allow for a revised Brexit deal that can actually pass through UK Parliament.
 In typical ‘head-scratching’ fashion, Theresa May has scheduled a third vote on her plan for the 20th of March, before the UK-EU summit on the 21st and 22nd when the plan could potentially be improved.

 The whole point of Brexit is to get out of the EU customs union.
-That is what is necessarily for the UK to have a meaningfully independent trade and regulatory policy.
-The Irish Backstop in Theresa May’s transition plan virtually guarantees that the UK ends up in a customs union one way or the other (read why here), and an extension eliminates virtually all of the UK’s negotiating leverage on the backstop and opens the door to a general election and/or second referendum.
+That is what is necessary for the UK to have a meaningfully independent trade and regulatory policy.
+The Irish Backstop in Theresa May’s transition plan virtually guarantees that the UK ends up in a customs union one way or the other (read why here), and an extension virtually eliminates the UK’s negotiating leverage on the backstop and opens the door to a general election and/or second referendum.

-If today’s vote to extending Article 50 passes, I personally don’t see a path out of an EU customs union.
+If today’s vote to extend Article 50 passes, I personally don’t see a path out of an EU customs union.
 Do you?

 If you would like to be updated via email when we post a new article, please click here.
 It’s free and we won’t send any promotional materials.